DFHack/dfhack/docs/dev/building/Compile.rst

 You should seek cmake's documentation online or via ``cmake --help`` to see how the command works.
 See the `build-options` page for help finding the DFHack build options relevant to you.

+Before compiling code, you'll of course need code to compile.
+This **will include** the submodules, so be sure you've read the section about getting the code.

 .. _compile-linux:

 Linux